patri9ck/a2ln-server/README.md

 # Android 2 Linux Notifications Server
-**Android 2 Linux Notification** (**A2LN**) allows you to show your Android notifications on your Linux desktops.
+**Android 2 Linux Notifications** (**A2LN**) is a way to show your Android notifications on Linux with libnotify.
+It creates a direct socket connection from your phone to your computer whenever a notification arrives.
+Both devices must be in the same network.

-This is the server part of A2LN.
-It consists of a simple Python script.
+This repository contains the server part of A2LN.
 ## Installation
 The recommended way to install A2LN is through your package manager.
 Distribution | Maintainer